Uniform Complexity for Text Generation: Benchmark Task Description

 The proposed evaluation task can be generally adapted to any NLG framework as long as texts are both the input and output.
-In the case of a narrative generation setting, given a series of prompts $P = \{p_{1},p_{2},\ldots,p_{n}\}$ and their continuations $C = \{c_{1},c_{2},\ldots,c_{n}\}$ by a model $M$, a linguistic feature function $F$ processes instances from both the prompt and continuation sets to get their corresponding measures $F(p_{n})\in\mathbb{R}$ and $F(c_{n})\in\mathbb{R}$.
-All calculations performed by $F$ should be normalized with either number of word counts or a similar variable to avoid higher values from longer generated texts.
-This is a common practice in text complexity research to mitigate effects of length in feature values \cite{lu2012relationship}.
-Then, a statistical test is then applied using the two groups to measure significant difference in each linguistic complexity feature variable.
+In the case of a narrative generation setting, given a series of prompts where each one is made up of a few sentences $P = \{p_{1},p_{2},\ldots,p_{n}\}$ and their continuations $C = \{c_{1},c_{2},\ldots,c_{n}\}$ by a model $M$, a linguistic feature function $F$ processes instances from both the prompt and continuation sets to get their corresponding measures $F(p_{n})\in\mathbb{R}$ and $F(c_{n})\in\mathbb{R}$.
+All calculations performed by $F$ are normalized\footnote{This is a common practice in text complexity research to mitigate the effects of length in feature values \cite{lu2012relationship}.} with either the number of word counts or a similar variable to avoid higher values from longer generated texts.
+A statistical test is then applied using the two groups to measure the significant differences in each linguistic complexity feature variable.